Let’s Talk About Spoken English Features

 This is when you make certain words stand out to show they are important.
 For example, “I really want to go to the park!”

-Learning to use these tools helps your child share their amazing ideas in a way that makes everyone want to listen
+Online Tutoring to use these tools helps your child share their amazing ideas in a way that makes everyone want to listen

 Spoken English features Feels Hard Sometimes

-Writing English and spoken English are super different.
+Writing English and spoken English features are super different.
 When you write, you can stop, think, and fix mistakes.
 But when you speak?
 The words come out right away!

 Too many “ums” and “likes”: